Notes on the Geography of Peninsular India: Mumbai / Bombay: Victorian Vanities

 The same statue--20 years (2002) later.

-Probably Sir Richard Temple, who was certainly a paragon of imperial ambition and arrogance.
+Probably Sir Richard Temple, a paragon of imperial ambition and arrogance.
 Formerly near the Public Works Department, he now sweats alongside Victoria in the V&A garden.

 Victorian testosterone: Sir Bartle Frere, the governor of Bombay during its first great boom, which was prompted by the American civil war and its disruption of British cotton supplies.
 Odd, that men who dressed to the gunwales should be sculpted bare chested, but never underestimate the impact of a classical education.
-The bust is in the Bombay University Library.
+Protected from the elements, he sits in the Bombay University Library.

 Governors, senators, deans: they come, they go.
 (Could this be Governor Reay?)